mascarenhas/alien/doc/alien.md

 itself is not as robust as a standard Lua extension, but you can use it to write extensions that won't crash if you code them well.

-Alien should work in any Unix-based system, and it will work on Windows shortly.
+Alien works on Unix-based systems and Windows.
+It has been tested on Linux x86/x64, FreeBSD x86, Windows x86 and OSX x86.

 Installing Alien
 ----------------